Zhou-London/Haskell-Full-Note/README.md

 	addTwo (x,y) (x2,y2) = (x+x2, y+y2)
 	--We want the individual value so specify them

-The Pattern Matching in List Comprehension
+The Pattern Matching can be used in List Comprehension

 	findSum xs = [a+b | (a,b) <- xs] --We want the individual value of a and b so specify them